What does a strong and diverse Friends group look like and why is it important?

 Diversity will be different for each green space and depends on what each group is trying to achieve.
 Broadly though, the principles are the same – having a diverse membership means we can more easily share the work, incorporate a range of interests and engage and represent the wider community.

 Different sections of our communities to engage might include:

 - Young people: normally a big section of our park users with plenty of energy and ideas.
-Try reaching out to local schools, scout or guide associations or holding specific events, such as sports activities and bug hunts to encourage more participation.
+Try reaching out to local schools, scout or guide associations or holding specific events, such as stalls and fairs or sports activities and bug hunts to encourage more participation.
 This allows different age groups to be reached.

 - Minority ethnic communities: sometimes, despite a diverse local community, it can be a challenge to engage a wide range of cultures in your group and vice versa.
 There might be language issues, or might be more transient populations or faith groups, which might use the park but prefer to get involved in other issues.
 Some Friends groups have created signs or posters in different languages and reached out to local faith leaders and specialist associations.
 The latter can be the beginning of long-running partnerships and can lead to some amazing park events.

 - Working people and families: making volunteering opportunities flexible, without need for commitment to full sessions (or having to attend meetings) can often encourage people who wouldn’t normally feel they have time.
 Jobs can be broken down into bite-size pieces and presented as small tasks which people can help with without getting overwhelmed.
 They might be able to do some things from home (eg deliver flyers, update a webpage, or apply for funding)

 - Sports groups: build relationships with the people in charge of the football, or tennis, or bowls, or running, or whatever sport.
 It can help to improve maintenance and facilities, grow our supporter network and understand where issues might occur between different users.